 There are however a few drawbacks with the recent update.

 First of all, as these post-attribution flags come after attribution the main Appsflyer dashboard continues to report the installs as they have originally been attributed.
 It would be logical to at least be able to layer both data sets directly in the dashboard as opposed to exporting them to some sort of BI software to complete the task.

 Secondly there are no real-time notifications for media partners that a post-install attribution has been flagged for fraud.
 As this is the first release of this feature, it’s understandable that it isn’t included but it should be considered for future releases.
 It would be highly beneficial for media partners to get notified for these types of events so they can reconcile on their side quickly and optimize accordingly rather than relying on manual data dumps from the AF platform.

-Included in this new tab are additional visual insights so you can compare media sources against a chosen baseline for click time to install (CTIT) abnormalities.
+Included in this new tab in the new Protect 360 UI are additional visual insights so you can compare media sources against a chosen baseline for click time to install (CTIT) abnormalities.
 Although the updated visuals on this tab are easier to navigate than previous versions for optimal media operations , there could be some improvements.

 For starters the biggest drawback on this feature is the inability to look at site level data.
 At the moment you only have the ability to look at aggregate data across each media source you are running on.
 So right off the bat you can’t see the entire picture for each source.